How to traverse and display nested categories or content structures in a template?

 {% endcategoryList %}

-Use the navigation list to implement multi-level menus.
+Use navigation lists to implement multi-level menus.

 {% navList mainNavs %}